Motorist fighting for life in Sheffield after crash involving bus and car

-A motorist is fighting for life in a Sheffield hospital after their car was involved in a collision with a bus.
+A man is fighting for life in a Sheffield hospital after his car was involved in a collision with a bus.

-The casualty was behind the wheel of a silver Vauxhall Corsa which was involved in collision with a Stagecoach East Midlands bus on Southgate, Eckington, at around 7.40am on Wednesday.
+The 21-year-old was behind the wheel of a silver Vauxhall Corsa which was involved in collision with a Stagecoach East Midlands bus on Southgate, Eckington, at around 7.40am on Wednesday.

 CRIME: Sheffield gang who ‘followed man in car and beat him up’ still on the loose, say police